BonkTracer/Whales-activity/README.md

-# Chronos AI - Solana Whale & Anomaly Tracker
+# Bonk Tracer - Solana Whale & Anomaly Tracker

-Chronos AI is an advanced monitoring system designed to track whale activity and detect transaction anomalies in the Solana blockchain.
+Bonk Tracer is an advanced monitoring system designed to track whale activity and detect transaction anomalies in the Solana blockchain.
 It leverages AI models to analyze patterns and provide real-time insights into blockchain transactions.

 ---